dduck66/hello-world/README.md

 4. text added in GitHub in master
 5. text added in VS in master
 6. text added in GitHub in master
+7. text added in VS in branch "newfeature"